I know it’s impossible I’ll ever meet Ryan Carson, but I’d love to.

 “Schedule cleared the last minute,” I admit.
 “Know what this dinner is about?”

 She shakes her head.
-I choose the seat across from her at the table, and I could tell she isn’t happy about that.
+I choose the seat across from her at the table, and I can tell she isn’t happy about that.
 That’s too bad.
-I smile wide, knowing it would piss her off.
+I smile wide, knowing it will piss her off.

 It’s just too damn bad she doesn’t like me.

 * * *

 There’s only one slice of Wagyu beef left.
 It’s a stand-off between me and Ryan.
 I stab it with a fork, with more agility than I thought I possessed.